MathanKumar23/Terraform/README.md

-# Azure Terraform Configuration
+# Azure Terraform

-This repository contains Terraform configurations for setting up a basic Azure environment including a resource group, virtual network, subnet, network interface, and a virtual machine.
+This repository contains Terraform configurations for setting up a basic Azure environment including a resource group, virtual network, subnet, network interface, and a virtual machine and other azure resources.

 ## Prerequisites